 All students participate in music performances held at SAS.
 For programs, students are expected to dress up (church clothes or nicer).
-Clothing for performances must meet school standards.
+Clothing for performances must be simple (no jewelry), neat and modest, and fit appropriately.
 The specific attire for music programs will be announced several weeks prior to each program.